BernardoGomesNegri/ExtractBSPToFolderForVPK/README.md

 This is a script made to work around a bug in Source Engine which does not allow it to read assets embedded in .bsp files when they are inside a .vpk

 ## Running it
-Change the file paths to match where are your folders.
+Run ExtractBSPToFolderForVPK.py using the python interpreter (python3 on Linux, python on Windows), the script will prompt you to indicate the input and output folders respectively

-* OutputDirStr: Should be an empty folder where the result of the process is.
+* Output: Should be an empty folder where the result of the process is.
 You can drag this folder directly to VPK.exe
-* InputFolderStr: The folder where you downloaded the maps where that you want to extract.
+* Input: The folder where you downloaded the maps where that you want to extract.
 Should have at least a maps/ subfolder.

 After running the program, use VPK.exe to transform it to a vpk file (instructions [here](https://developer.valvesoftware.com/wiki/VPK)).
 If the filesize of the output folder is more than 200MB, run VPK.exe in multichunk mode (described in the website).

+### Parameters
+The program supports various parameters:

+* -i | --input can be used to specify the input folder before running.
+* -o | --output can be used to specify the output folder before running.
+* -s | --singlethread makes the program only use a single thread for computing, which may slow down the process significantly.

 ## Why?
 There is currently a bug in Source Engine (which I know exists in Team Fortress 2, don't know about other games) that prevents the game from loading asset files embedded in a map file (.bsp file) while the map file is inside a .vpk file.